rfo909/CFT/doc/Doc.md

 external programs.
 It is a Domain Specific Language, not general purpose.

-Writing big functions is certainly possible.
-Letting scripts call each other is also both supported and used.
-But writing complex applications, or introducing abstractions, is not the intention behind this application.
+Writing big functions is no problem.
+Letting scripts call each other is also both supported and heavily used.
+However, it is not a language that supports any level of abstractions.

 **It is a do-this-then-that type of language.**